snxd/interop-lib/docs/dictionary.md

 **Important:**

-Use `Dictionary_Create` and `Dictionary_Delete` to create and delete dictionaries.
+Use `Dictionary_Create` and `Dictionary_Release` to create and delete dictionaries.
 Then use the corresponding `IDictionary` interface function to call the `Dictionary` function referenced below.

 - [DICTIONARY\_TYPE](#dictionary_type)
 - [DICTIONARY\_MERGE](#dictionary_merge)